Pro-NerdX/Impro_Tech/README.md

 ## How to use

 The functionality of the window is self-explanatory.
-The output file of the program will be in output with the specified type (either .pdf or .txt).
+The output file of the program is `.pdf`, that won't be downloaded.
+If you wanna store a generated output file, you must save it from your selected pdf-reader manually.

 The pool of exercises is in the `exercises` folder.
 If you want to add exercises to the `.md` files, follow the given structure.
 I.e.: